 This Standard evaluates overall charitable program impact from the perspective of program investment as a function of overall operational expense.
 We also consider the organization’s operating environment and other qualitative factors that may highlight particular program successes and challenges.

 Regulatory compliance and transparency in reporting are hallmarks of impactful organizations.
 This Standard involves a review of all publicly available regulatory filings (charitable registrations, Forms 990 and the like) and key materials disseminated by the organization (annual reports, donor updates, strategic plan, financial statements, etc.).

-Low debt and/or a responsible debt service plan demonstrates an organization may accomplish its goals independently and without undue debt service cost.
-We employ both quantitative and qualitative methods in this Standard to understand how an organization finances its programs, and ideally an organization would have relatively fewer debt obligations proportionate with its overall operational expenses.
+Low debt service plan demonstrates an organization may accomplish its goals independently and without undue debt service cost.
+We employ both quantitative and qualitative methods in this Standard to understand how an organization finances its programs, and ideally an organization would have fewer debt obligations proportionate with its overall operational expenses.

 Operational Expense Profile

 This Standard informs us as to how an organization gets the job done.
 By analyzing operational expenses, we begin to understand how organizations with similar missions make impact and accomplish goals.

 How much does an organization need to invest in order to earn donations, grants, and contributions?
 An organization spending relatively less to raise revenue that isn’t earned from service fees or sales may devote more of its resources to its programs – and therefore maximize impact.

 This Standard takes a look at the organization’s overall fiscal health beyond its current year of operations.
 Can the organization satisfy liabilities and debts with available resources?
 Did the organization operate with a surplus or deficit in prior years?
 Are there any operational or administrative expenses that appear extraordinary?